kelmryan/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ## A company has an API-based inventory reporting application running on Amazon EC2 instances.
 The application stores information in an Amazon DynamoDB table.
 The companyג distribution centers have an on-premises shipping application that calls an API to update the inventory before printing shipping labels.
 The company has been experiencing application interruptions several times each day, resulting in lost transactions.What should a solutions architect recommend to improve application resiliency?
 - [ ]  Modify the shipping application to write to a local database.
 - [ ]  Modify the application APIs to run serverless using AWS Lambda
 - [ ]  Configure Amazon API Gateway to call the EC2 inventory application APIs.
 - [x]  Modify the application to send inventory updates using Amazon Simple Queue Service (Amazon SQS).

-#396
-A company has a three-tier environment on AWS that ingests sensor data from its usersג€™ devices.
+### A company has a three-tier environment on AWS that ingests sensor data from its usersג€™ devices.
 The traffic flows through a Network Load Balancer (NLB) then toAmazon EC2 instances for the web tier, and finally toEC2 instances for the application tier that makes database calls.What should a solutions architect do to improve the security of data in transit to the web tier?
-- [ ]   Configure a TLS listener and add the server certificate on the NL- [ ]
+- [x]   Configure a TLS listener and add the server certificate on the NLB
-- [ ]  Configure AWS Shield Advanced and enable AWS WAF on the NL- [ ]
+- [ ]  Configure AWS Shield Advanced and enable AWS WAF on the NLB
 - [ ]  Change the load balancer to an Application Load Balancer and attach AWS WAF to it.
 - [ ]  Encrypt the Amazon Elastic Block Store (Amazon EBS) volume on the EC2 instances using AWS Key Management Service (AWS KMS).
-(A)

-#397
-A company runs an online marketplace web application on AWS.
+### A company runs an online marketplace web application on AWS.
 The application serves hundreds of thousands of users during peak hours.
 The company needs a scalable, near-real-time solution to share the details of millions of financial transactions with several other internal applications.
 Transactions also need to be processed to remove sensitive data before being stored in a document database for low-latency retrieval.What should a solutions architect recommend to meet these requirements?
 - [ ]   Store the transactions data into Amazon DynamoD- [ ]  Set up a rule in DynamoDB to remove sensitive data from every transaction upon write.
 Use DynamoDB Streams to share the transactions data with other applications.
 - [ ]  Stream the transactions data into Amazon Kinesis Data Firehose to store data in Amazon DynamoDB and Amazon S3.
 Use AWS Lambda integration with Kinesis Data Firehose to remove sensitive dat- [ ]   Other applications can consume the data stored in Amazon S3.
-- [ ]  Stream the transactions data into Amazon Kinesis Data Streams.
+- [x]  Stream the transactions data into Amazon Kinesis Data Streams.
 Use AWS Lambda integration to remove sensitive data from every transaction and then store the transactions data in AmazonDynamoD- [ ]  Other applications can consume the transactions data off the Kinesis data stream.
 - [ ]  Store the batched transactions data in Amazon S3 as files.
 Use AWS Lambda to process every file and remove sensitive data before updating the files in Amazon S3.
 The Lambda function then stores the data in Amazon DynamoD- [ ]  Other applications can consume transaction files stored in Amazon S3.
-(C)